unibe-icelab/thz-ice-porosity-analysis/measurements_template/README.md

 # Measurements

-This directory contains the THz-TDS measurement inputs, campaign configuration files, and generated analysis products used by the scripts in the project root.
+This directory contains templates for the THz-TDS measurement inputs, campaign configuration files, and generated analysis products used by the scripts in the project root.

+You should either insert your own data in the `measurements/data/` subdirectories or pull the published data from the publication.

 ## Directory structure